 *Labelled ‘Unknown/ ABS cell adjustment' in all data workbooks, as, in some cases, they include both ABS and non-ABS data indicators.

-Age-standardisation of rates
+Age-standardisation of rates and standardised ratios

 Age-standardisation is a method of adjusting a crude rate to eliminate the effect of differences in population age structures when comparing crude rates for different periods of time, different geographic areas and/or different population sub-groups (e.g., between one year and the next and/or States and Territories, Indigenous and non-Indigenous populations).